tinytort/201d-spring-2017/class-02-intro_js_html_css-arrays/lecture/notes.md

 - How to connect to our HTML?
 - What are the three cascading rules?
     - Another programmer tool: [MDN Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance)

+## Install eslint
+- install eslint in vs code
+- install node and npm if you don't have it!
+- install globally with npm: `npm install -g eslint`
+- in your user directory run `eslint --init` and answer the questions
+- open a JS file in VS Code; you should see "ESlint" in the bottom right corner as well as red squiggles under and error- try `var ;`